What is CBN? Uses and Benefits of Cannabinol

 Put simply, CBN is the result of old weed.
 It is the breakdown product of THC and is often found in older cannabis samples.
 When the cannabis plant is exposed to oxygen or heated over time, the THC will eventually convert to CBN.
 Because the THC is degraded, CBN does not have the psychoactive effects of THC.

 More and more people are catching on to the fact that CBN has therapeutic effects that help people sensitive to THC.
-CBN is now found in many cannabis products, including topicals, capsules, and edibles.
+CBN is now found in many cannabis products, including topicals, capsules, edibles, and CBD oil.
 What sets CBN apart from other cannabinoids is its sedative ability.

 How is CBN different from CBD and the other cannabinoids?